Questions & Answers

 Q- How do I choose a specific house for investment?

-You select a type of house from the 3 or more main types of investment homes available.
-At reservation, you can select from a choice of several properties of the type reserved, and you thus are allocated a specific house provisionally but can switch to any of our other un-allocated units at the time of viewing (providing you do this prior to legal exchange of contracts).
+We operate the 2 stage “Reserve & Select” process as explained in the main video.
+You first make a reservation of a type of property and then later when it comes to your turn (normally 5 weeks later), you can select from a choice of several properties of the type reserved (8 to 10), and you thus are allocated a specific house provisionally but can switch to any of our other un-allocated units at the time of viewing (providing you do this prior to legal exchange of contracts).
 The specific property that is transferred to you is with your 100% agreement.

 Q- Do you offer larger properties with similar deals?